alimaslax/instagram-ui/README.md

 # Instagram Clone (Work in Progress)

-This project aims to replicate the Instagram app using React Native Expo.
-It's a work in progress and is currently under development.
+This project aims to teach about react, expo, and zustand.

 ## Description